kbowden1800/bouncing-box/README.md

 Add the following code to the `handleBoxClick` function just below the code from TODO 4:

       position = 0;         // reset the position of the box to 0
-      speed = speed + 3;    // increase the speed of the box on every click
+      speed += 3;    // increase the speed of the box on every click

 **QUESTION 2: If this code happens every time you click the box, what will the value of speed be after 3 clicks?**